 - Cool the macarons complete and then remove the shells from the baking surface.
 (TIP: Don't remove the shells while warm, you may risk breaking the shells, or the bottom might get stuck to the baking surface.)

 - Bring heavy cream to a simmer, not a boil.
-(If you're making filling #2, heat the cream and Baileys together.)
+Alternatively, you can microwave it for 30-45 seconds.

-- Pour the hot cream over the white chocolate chips and let stand for 2 minutes.
-Then mix until smooth with a rubber spatula.
+- Pour the hot cream over the chocolate and let it stand for 2 minutes.
+Then mix with a silicone spatula until smooth.

-- Transfer the buttercream into a pastry bag with round tip.
+- Transfer the ganache into a pastry bag with a round tip.
+(I use a Wilton 2A tip.)

 To assemble macarons: